Famous Art Festivals Globally Worth Visiting

 3. Edinburgh Festival Fringe, Scotland

-The Edinburgh Festival Fringe, or just the Fringe as most people call it, is the biggest arts gig on the planet.
+The Edinburgh Festival Fringe, or just the Fringe as most people call it, is the biggest arts event on the planet.
 Every August, Edinburgh, Scotland, turns into a massive stage for all sorts of creativity.
-Sure, you'll find loads of theater, comedy, and music, but there's also a big emphasis on cool visual art, eye-catching installations, and performances that really push the envelope.
+Sure, you'll find loads of theater, comedy, and music, but there's also a big focus on cool visual art, eye-catching installations, and performances that really push the envelope.

 What Makes It Special:

-So Many Kinds of Art: You name it, the Fringe probably has it.
+So Many Kinds of Art: You name it; the Fringe probably has it.
 Street performers putting on a show?
 Check.
 Galleries packed with amazing art?
 Check.
-It’s a celebration of creativity in every form you can imagine.
-You can walk around the corner and *bam*, some mime is pulling you into a skit, or you stumble into a place where someone's built a whole world out of cardboard.
+It's a celebration of creativity in every form you can imagine.
+You can walk around the corner and bam—some mime is pulling you into a skit—or you stumble into a place where someone has built a whole world out of cardboard.
 It's that kind of place.

 A Launchpad for New Talent: If you're an artist trying to get your name out there, the Fringe is where you want to be.
 It's a chance for artists to strut their stuff in front of people from all over the world.
 It's a breeding ground for new ideas, weird experiments, and stuff you won't see anywhere else.
 A lot of big names got their start doing shows in small venues at the Fringe.